Rockefeller University: History

 The Rockefeller University was founded in June 1901 as The Rockefeller Institute for Medical Research—often called simply The Rockefeller Institute—by John D. Rockefeller, who had founded the University of Chicago in 1889, upon advice by his adviser Frederick T. Gates and action taken in March 1901 by his son, John D. Rockefeller Jr. Greatly elevating the prestige of American science and medicine, it was America's first biomedical institute, like France's Pasteur Institute (1888) and Germany's Robert Koch Institute (1891).
-The Rockefeller Foundation, a philanthropic organization, founded in 1913, is a separate entity, but had close connections mediated by prominent figures holding dual positions.
+The Rockefeller Foundation, a philanthropic organization founded in 1913, is a separate entity but had close connections mediated by prominent figures holding dual positions.

 The first director of laboratories was Simon Flexner, who supervised the development of research capacity at the institute, whose staff made major discoveries in basic research and medicine.
 While a student at Johns Hopkins University, Flexner had studied under the institute's first scientific director, William H. Welch, first dean of Hopkins' medical school and known as the dean of American medicine.
 Flexner retired in 1935 and was succeeded by Herbert Gasser.
 He was succeeded in 1953 by Detlev Bronk, who broadened The Rockefeller Institute into a university that began awarding the PhD degree in 1954.
 In 1965 The Rockefeller Institute's name was changed to The Rockefeller University.

 For its first six decades, the institute focused on basic research to develop basic science, on applied research as biomedical engineering, and, since 1910—when The Rockefeller Hospital opened on its campus as America's first facility for clinical research—on clinical science.
 The Rockefeller Hospital's first director Rufus Cole retired in 1937 and was succeeded by Thomas Milton Rivers.
 As director of The Rockefeller Institute's virology laboratory, he established virology as an independent field apart from bacteriology.

 In the 1940s, it hosted a "scientific team that overturned medical dogma" and "became the first to demonstrate that genes were made of DNA."

 Rockefeller family

 Rockefeller Sr visited the university just once, at the urging of Rockefeller Jr, who was enthusiastic about the institute.
 Rockefeller Jr and his youngest son David visited more often.
-David Rockefeller joined the board of trustees in 1940, was its chairman from 1950 to 1975, chaired the board's executive committee from 1975 to 1995, became honorary chairman and life trustee, and remained active as a philanthropist until his death.
+At 24 years old, David Rockefeller joined the board of trustees in 1940 and was its chairman from 1950 to 1975.
+He went on to chair the board's executive committee from 1975 to 1995, became honorary chairman and life trustee.
+He remained active with the University as a philanthropist until his death at 102 years old in 2017.